nancyadam24/ProfitMe/README.md

 Software Developer

-GitHub: @nancyadam24
+GitHub: nancyadam24

 ⸻

 ⭐ Support

-If you find ProfitMe interesting, consider giving the repository a ⭐.
+If you find ProfitMe interesting, consider giving the repository a star ⭐.

-Feedback, suggestions and contributions are welcome.
+Feedback and suggestions are always welcome.